Penny Coomes

 Penny Coomes (born 6 April 1989) is a former English competitive ice dancer who represented Great Britain.
 With partner Nicholas Buckland, she is the 2014 European Figure Skating Championships bronze medalist and has won six other international medals.
 They are also five-time British national champions (2012, 2013, 2014, 2016 and 2018), and have competed three times at the Winter Olympics, in 2010, 2014 and 2018.

 Personal life

-Penny Coomes was born on 6 April 1989 in Maidenhead, England.
+Coomes was born on 6 April 1989 in Maidenhead, England.
 She attended Wessex Primary School and Cox Green Secondary before moving to Nottingham.
 She learned ballet at Desborough School.
 She studied psychology at Nottingham Trent University.
-She is the stepdaughter of ice dancing coach Philip Askew.
-Coomes and Buckland were in a relationship for many years.
+She is the stepdaughter of ice dancing coach, Philip Askew.
+Coomes has been in a relationship with ice dance partner, Nicholas Buckland, for many years.
 On 24 December 2018, Coomes announced their engagement.
+The couple have two children.

-Career
+Competitive career

 Coomes was introduced to skating by her mother at the age of eight at Slough Ice Arena.